kleutzinger/fit.kevbot.xyz/README.md

 - [ ] alphabetical sort on machine selection
 - [ ] https://htmx.org/extensions/response-targets/
 - refactor workout template
-  - [ ] make a single get-workouter endpoint
+  - [x] make a single full-workout-form endpoint
   - [ ] table and table.limit as params
   - [ ] it gets you a table and a form
   - [ ] highlight the entry in the table that we are editing